user95401/Geode-Mod-Comments/about.md

+mod is developing now!11
 # Geode Mod Comments

-Add comments in mod popups...
+Add comments in mod popups.

-GitHub Rest API with OAuth. idka
+Using GitHub Rest API with OAuth.